sabinaTT/around-the-world/README.md

     -the game needs to end once why the timer goes off (if the user doesn't finish the game before)

 -set up variables
+    -winning conditions

 -set up functions
+    -reset function
+        -resets the game back to empty
+        -changes gameActive to true
+        -clears our

 -user stories
     -As a user, I want to click to start playing